baoshan/fuzzy_date/README.md

   + circa 1791 (around a certain year)
   + ?
 January 16, 1078 (uncertain date)

-None of above can be stored or processed easily using existing data types.
+None of above can be stored or processed using existing data types.
 We do not consider `String` as an option since it's:

   1. storage inefficient
   2. hard to sort